Blow up analysis for Keller-Segel system: Local structure of blow up locus

-Finally, let us prove Proposition \ref{prop local structure}.
-Recall that we always assume that $\Sigma\subset B_{1/2}\times(-1,1)$. \begin{proof}[Proof of Proposition \ref{prop local structure}] We need a fact about the extension of H\"{o}lder functions: If $f$ is an $\alpha$-H\"{o}lder continuous function (for any $\alpha\in(0,1)$) on a closed subset $D\subset\R^n$, then it can be extended to the whole $\R^n$.
-Indeed, if $f$ is scalar, the extension can be defined as
+This is a contradiction with Proposition \ref{prop multiplicity one}. \end{proof} We also need a fact about the extension of H\"{o}lder continuous functions. \begin{lem} [Extension of H\"{o}lder continuous function] If $f$ is an $\alpha$-H\"{o}lder continuous function (for some $\alpha\in(0,1)$) on a closed subset $D\subset\R^n$, then it can be extended to an $\alpha$-H\"{o}lder continuous function on the whole $\R^n$. \end{lem} \begin{proof} If $f$ is a scalar function, the extension can be defined as

-where $L$ is the H\"{o}lder constant of $f$, while if $f$ is vector valued, we can take this extension for each component.
+where $L$ is the H\"{o}lder constant of $f$.

+If $f$ is a vector valued function, we can define its extension by considering each of its component as above. \end{proof}